10 min read

 • PPC: Ads appear in designated sponsored slots.
 While they guarantee top of page visibility, some users are conditioned to ignore them due to “ad blindness”.

 • Organic: The benefits are long lasting.
-A page that ranks well can continue to generate traffic for months or even years.
+A page that ranks well, especially evergreen content that stays relevant, can continue to generate traffic for months or even years.
 SEO is like building an asset for your business.

 • PPC: The benefits are temporary.
 As soon as you stop paying, your ads disappear, and the traffic stops.
 It is more like renting visibility than owning it.